-It’s hard to believe, but when you start out on an MVP, almost everything else is more important than the technology choices.
+And the answer to all of these questions is, and it’s hard to believe, that it doesn’t really matter.
+When you start out on an MVP, almost everything else is more important than the technology choices.

-Just to make this point super clear.
-As long as you can build a product that people use, there really are no bad choices.
+To make this point super clear: as long as you can build a product that people use, there really are no bad choices.

 Not having customers is not a problem you can fix later.